MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

   In the case of StatefulSets, this does not happen, every time a Pod is recreated, it comes with the same name.

+  **With StatefulSets, you will take advantage of the following features.**

+  **Unique network identifiers.**

+    This means that if your Pod goes down or is restarted for any reason, **when it comes back up, it can still be accessed by the same DNS address**, i.e. the same name.

+  **Persistent storage.**

+    This means that your Pods will have a PersistentVolume even after deleting the Pods, and even after deleting the StatefulSet, your data will not be lost.
+When you delete a StatefulSet, all Pods associated with it, that is, all those Pods that it is managing will be automatically removed, but the volumes will persist.
+That is, they will not be deleted and your data will continue to live.

+  **Another fundamental characteristic of StatefulSets resources is that implementation, scaling and rolling updates are carried out orderly,**

+   respecting a numerical order for these operations.
+You can know exactly the sequence in which your Pods will be deployed, scaled, and even the sequence in which they will be removed during the scale-down operation.
+Using Deployments or ReplicaSets.

+  You don't have these characteristics, but with StatefulSets, we have unique identifiers in the Pods,

+  so we can know which one will undergo a modification in these cases.